-Regulation Intent Issue Clarification 11.
-Emergency Preparedne 11.
-Emergency Preparedness Plan, Inside In addressing quality assurance measures respecting safety around the agency owned or agency operated premises, each service agency shall have the following: An approved fire safety plan, where required under Ontario Regulation 213/07 (Fire Code) made under the Fire Protection and Prevention Act, 1997 An emergency preparedness plan to address emergencies that may occur inside premises owned or operated by the service agency where persons with developmental disabilities are receiving services and supports from the agency, examples of which include power outages, fire, flood, storm damage, pandemic and medical emergency.
-(O.Reg.299/10, 11(1)(2)(i)) Evidence of an emergency preparedness plan that addresses the following emergency situations; emergencies that may occur inside premises owned or operated by the service agency where persons with developmental disabilities are receiving services and supports from the agency, examples of which include power outages, fire, flood, storm damage, pandemic and medical emergency.
+Regulation Intent lssue Clarification

+11. Emergency Preparedne ss Plan, Inside

+In addressing quality assurance measures respecting safety around the agency owned or agency operated premises, each service agency shall have the following: An approved fire safety plan, where required under Ontario Regulation 213/07 (Fire Code) made under the Fire Protection and Prevention Act, 1997 An emergency preparedness plan to address emergencies that may occur inside premises owned or operated by the service agency where persons with developmental disabilities are receiving services and supports from the agency, examples of which include power outages, fire, flood, storm damage, pandemic and medical emergency.
+(O.Reg.299/10, 11(1)(2)(i)) Evidence of an emergency preparedness plan that addresses the following emergency situations: emergencies that may occur inside premises owned or operated by the service agency where persons with developmental disabilities are receiving services and supports from the agency, examples of which include power outages, fire, flood, storm damage, pandemic and medical emergency.
 Can the Ministry cite an agency for non- compliance if they do not conduct monthly fire drills, if monthly fire drills are part of the agency's emergency preparedness plan?
-Yes, if the emergency preparedness plan, approved fire safety plan or the agency's policies and procedures indicate a requirement for the completion of monthly fire drills, then the agency would be noncompliant if the monthly fire drills are not completed (i.e., the agency must comply with their own emergency preparedness plan).
+Yes, if the emergency preparedness plan, approved fire safety plan or the agency's policies and procedures indicate a requirement for the completion of monthly fire drills, then the agency would be non- compliant if the monthly fire drills are not completed (i.e., the agency must comply with their own emergency preparedness plan).

-Regulation Intent Issue Clarification
+Regulation Intent lssue Clarification

-14. Approved Fire Safety P lan, Document
+14. Approved Fire Safety P lan

 Upon the request of a Director, a service agency shall produce to the Director its approved fire safety plan where required under Ontario Regulation 213/07 (Fire Code) made under the Fire Protection and Prevention Act, 1997.
 (O. Reg.
-299/10, 11(2)) To plan for emergencies and promote safety at the agency-owned or operated premises.
-Can the ministry cite an agency in non-compliance for not producing a copy of the approved fire safety plan when the residence is in an apartment building not owned by the agency?
+299/10, 11(2)) To ensure that the service agency has and can produce to the Director an approved fire safety plan, where required under the Fire Code.
+Can the ministry cite an agency for non-compliance for not producing a copy of the approved fire safety plan when the residence is in an apartment building not owned by the agency?
 The service agency must have an approved fire safety plan, where required under the Fire Code, for each of the premises the service agency owns or operates.
 Subsection (2) provides that upon the request of a Director, a service agency shall produce ITS approved fire safety plan where required under the Fire Code.
-If an agency doesn't have an approved fire safety plan, the Ministry recommends the agency to obtain confirmation from the Office of the Fire Marshal that one is not required under the Fire Code.
-If confirmation is received indicating that a fire safety plan is not required under the Fire Code, this would be sufficient evidence for compliance purposes.
-Under QAM agencies are required to have an emergency preparedness plan to deal with the needs of the DS persons in their care in specified emergency situations (including fire).
+If an agency doesn't have an approved fire safety plan, the Ministry recommends the agency obtain confirmation from the Office of the Fire Marshal that one is not required under the Fire Code.
+If confirmation is received indicating that a fire safety plan is not required under the Fire Code, this would be sufficient evidence to demonstrate compliance with the requirement.